aleen42/PersonalWiki/post/heat_distortion/heat_distortion.md

 </p>

 To animate it, we may do the following: send to the shader a value that increments every frame, and use that value in the sine function.
-To send a value every frame, we can use the JS function requestAnimationFrame:
+To send a value every frame, we can use the JS function `requestAnimationFrame`:

 ```js
 (function draw(){